Bundaberg Rum

-Bundaberg Rum, colloquially known as Bundy, is a dark rum produced in Bundaberg East, Queensland, Australia, by the Bundaberg Distilling Company.
+Bundaberg Rum, colloquially known as Bundy, is a dark rum owned by Diageo.
+It is produced in Bundaberg East, Queensland, Australia, by the Bundaberg Distilling Company.
 In 2010, the Bundaberg Distilling Company was inducted into the Queensland Business Leaders Hall of Fame.

 History

 Bundaberg Rum originated because the local sugar mills had a problem with what to do with the waste molasses after the sugar was extracted.
 Molasses was heavy and difficult to transport, and the costs of converting it to stock feed were rarely worth the effort.
 Sugar men first began to think of the profits that could be made from distilling.
 The key meeting was held at the Royal Hotel on 1 August 1885.
 W. M. C. Hickson served as the chairman, and other notables in attendance included all the big sugar mill owners of that time: W. G. Farquhar, F. L. Nott, T. Austin, J. Gale, S. McDougall, T. Penny, S. H. Bravo and A. H. Young.
-All became the first directors of the company, which started with a capital of £5,000.
+All became the first directors of the company, which started with a capital of £5,000 converted into $9,725.18.

 The Bundaberg Distilling Company began its operations in 1888, and Bundaberg rum was first produced in 1889.
 Production ceased from 1907 to 1914, and from 1936 to 1939, after fires, the second of which caused rum from the factory to spill into the nearby Burnett River.

-Christsen Pty Ltd operated their own Bundaberg Rum bottling plant in Bourbong Street, Bundaberg, at the rear of their large grocery and hardware business in the centre of town.
-The spirit was sold at UP and OP strength from their business.
-A spokesperson for the original family, Rod Patch, recalled that the shape of the current "Bundy Bottle" originated from bottles of Bushells Coffee and Chicory Essence.
-Bundaberg residents would sell them to his grandfather for one penny a bottle, after which they were washed and filled with the spirit.
-The shape remains the same but the capacity has been increased to the current 700ml.
-Patch's great-grandfather, Hans Truval Christsen, a Danish immigrant from Copenhagen, and his son Frederick Christsen, had a policy of employing staff of The Salvation Army faith in the rum bottling process, because they were less likely to be tempted to sample the spirit.
-The Christsen family supported settlement farming families through hard times, which was acknowledged with the naming of Christsen Park at Bargara Beach.
+Many fish were killed due to the liquor runoff into the river.